Regional Growth Strategy

 Share Regional Growth Strategy on Facebook Share Regional Growth Strategy on Twitter Share Regional Growth Strategy on Linkedin Email Regional Growth Strategy link

-We are developing our first Regional Growth Strategy (RGS) for the region.
-It's a long-range, high-level plan that will help us better understand and prepare for the potential changes we can expect over the next 20 years with a growing population, new service demands, the regional economy, and a changing climate.
+We've completed a final draft of our first Regional Growth Strategy (RGS) for the region.
+It's a long-range, high-level plan that will help us better understand and prepare for the potential changes we can expect over the next 20 years with a growing population, new service demands, the regional economy and a changing climate.

 PROJECT PARTNERS

-We are developing our first Regional Growth Strategy (RGS) for the region.
-It's a long-range, high-level plan that will help us better understand and prepare for the potential changes we can expect over the next 20 years with a growing population, new service demands, the regional economy, and a changing climate.
+We've completed a final draft of our first Regional Growth Strategy (RGS) for the region.
+It's a long-range, high-level plan that will help us better understand and prepare for the potential changes we can expect over the next 20 years with a growing population, new service demands, the regional economy and a changing climate.

 PROJECT PARTNERS